-Although the literature on the therapeutic implications of AAAs in oncology is limited, there are strong indications of their benefit.
+Although the literature on the therapeutic implications of AAA in pediatric oncology is limited, the results of some studies would lean towards their benefit.
 However, research focused on the effectiveness of intervention continues to not be definitive for several reasons: a) in general, there is a lack of rigor in theoretical frameworks underlying therapeutic human-animal interactions.
 This problem perpetuates a lack of empirical evidence based on clear hypotheses, hinders understanding of the mechanisms that drive the observed benefit, and therefore makes it difficult to optimize the intervention; b) many studies are preliminary in nature (e.g., pilot studies) and/or have methodological weaknesses that produce statistically insignificant effects even in the presence of clear clinical significance.
 Furthermore, when good-quality controlled experimental designs are implemented, not all previously observed positive results are validated; c) since AAAs are an unstructured intervention, it is complex to evaluate their effectiveness; d) there is a lack of data to support the effectiveness of the long-term intervention (e.g., at least one year of follow-up).

 According to what has been written, greater rigor is therefore needed in the conduct of clinical research on AAAs; for example, the studies should be multicenter to reach a sample size that guarantees good statistical power, they should have the support of a more solid theoretical framework capable of understanding the mechanism underlying the observed results, and they should be capable of modifying some aspects of the intervention to personalize it and make it more effective for the child to whom it is proposed.
-It remains problematic to evaluate the effectiveness of AAAs, but perhaps efforts could be made to borrow some aspects of TAAs in order to make the intervention more structured without distorting its original characteristics.
+It remains problematic to evaluate the effectiveness of AAAs, but perhaps efforts could be made to borrow some aspects of TAAs in order to make the intervention more structured without distorting its original characteristics (e.g. declare the therapeutic objective to be achieved at each session and document the progress, plan the duration of each session and of the intervention based on the child's personal and clinical characteristics, subject both the animal and the handler to formal certified training).
+Finally, the results seem to suggest that the intervention benefits caregivers/parents' anxiety more than the child's, but further studies are needed to confirm this difference in effect size.
+However, it might be useful to conduct studies to evaluate the effect of AAAs aimed only at parents/caregivers: the results obtained would be valuable to verify their possible impact on the child's anxiety.